-There are over one hundred (100) public school choices for students and families within Indianapolis Public School ("IPS") boundaries.
+There are over one hundred (100) public school choices for students and families within Indianapolis Public School boundaries.
 Due to the high degree of competition, applicants proposing to locate in Indianapolis must identify at least one proposed location in a specific area of the city.
 Identification of a general location, e.g., east-side, north-side, zip code, is not sufficient to satisfy this requirement.
-Applicants must also provide a specific demand/need analysis in the application for each proposed location, including an analysis of nearby schools serving the same grade configuration.